How your smart building architecture can ensure your facilities remain an asset – not a liability

 A scalable digital infrastructure will support building owners and managers throughout their inevitable smart building journeys.
 These are five key steps to futureproofing buildings with investments that deliver value and prepare organizations for further top line growth:

-- Understand your network – as systems become more connected, they should include IP addresses on the network; and building owners and operators must be able to access the data.
+- Understand your network – as building maintenance systems become more connected, they should include IP addresses on the network; and building owners and operators must be able to access the data.
 However, a network audit can be full of surprises, and this is the first big value proposition for Switch Dx3.
 Within hours of installing the secure Switch IoT appliance, the Switch Dx3 dashboard presents a complete picture of your network health, detailing your network speed, the connected devices, your data points, a complete list of open ports and even a summary of your device firmware versions.
 This continuous digital audit gives building owners the leverage they need to manage vendors and demand access to their own system data.

 - Leverage existing investments – there are likely dozens of manufacturers represented by the equipment and devices installed within a single large building or across a portfolio.
 Any individual system connected to the network should relay data to inform better operational decisions.
 The challenge of accessing that data and translating it into actionable insight is daunting however.
 Switch utilizes machine learning and industry best practices, such as Haystack and Brick, to ingest BMS and IoT data streams in a fraction of the time it would take with manual processes.
 We also have the API documentation to integrate other business intelligence data streams, such as work order management or utility bill data.